What is enterprise resource planning (ERP)?

 • Choose your implementation strategy first.

 Single-step means everyone switches on the same day; it's fastest but carries a higher risk if problems emerge.
 A phased rollout deploys modules over weeks or months.
-It offers lower risks but slower to see full benefits, and you'll run dual systems temporarily.
-Parallel implementation runs old and new systems simultaneously until you're confident in the new one — the safest approach, but most resource-intensive.
-Hybrid combines it — single-step for accounting, phased for manufacturing, etc. Choose based on your risk tolerance, budget, and team capacity.
+It offers lower risks but is slower to see full benefits, and you'll run dual systems temporarily.
+Parallel implementation runs old and new systems simultaneously until you're confident in the new approach.
+Hybrid combines it: single-step for accounting, phased for manufacturing, etc. Choose based on your risk tolerance, budget, and team capacity.

 • Planning and stakeholder alignment.

 Identify key stakeholders and form a project team with clear roles.
-Then, set decision-making authority early — someone needs to resolve conflicts quickly.
+Then, set decision-making authority early, as someone needs to resolve conflicts quickly.
 Set realistic timelines with buffer periods because ERP system integration always takes longer than estimated.
 Also, define success metrics upfront: what specific improvements do you expect?
 Finally, document requirements, including edge cases and exceptions that your team handles regularly.

 • Process design and configuration.